My Tokyo Guide

 Nakameguro Station is on the Tokyu-Toyoko Line and Tokyo Metro's Hibiya Line.
 You can walk to the Daikanyama area in around 10 minutes from here.

 From Haneda Airport: Around 50 minutes by train

 From Narita Airport: Around one hour, 55 minutes by train

 At the end of March through early April, the cherry tree-lined Meguro River that slices through Nakameguro draws huge crowds buzzing with cherry blossom enthusiasm.
-The connecting trees on both sides of the river touch branches, creating a tunnel flanked by small stalls selling snacks and sudsy beers.
+The connecting trees on both sides of the river touch branches, creating a tunnel flanked by small stalls selling snacks and refreshing beers.
 Finding a quiet spot can be a challenge, especially at night when the trees are lit up.
-One way to avoid the crowds is to take a daytime or nighttime “Hanami (Petal Viewing) Cruise” that pushes off from Tennozu Isle’s Yamatsu Pier and travels to the area.
+One way to avoid the crowds is to take a daytime or nighttime “Hanami (Flower Viewing) Cruise” that pushes off from Tennozu Isle’s Yamatsu Pier and travels to the area.
 While the cherry blossoms might be short-lived, the trees become a fresh, verdant green, offering you some well-needed shade from the intense summer heat.

-The Nakameguro area continues to develop, and the previously vacant and somewhat unsightly area underneath the train tracks has turned into a vibrant playground of cafes, restaurants and stores known as Nakameguro Koukashita.
+The Nakameguro area continues to develop, and the previously vacant area underneath the train tracks has turned into a vibrant playground of cafes, restaurants and stores known as Nakameguro Koukashita.
 The jewel in the crown is Nakameguro Tsutaya Books—a bookstore filled with a wide array of Japanese and international texts, cafes, stationary and accessory shops, reading spaces and regular pop-up exhibitions.